cyberbotics/simgait/README.md

 - Ubuntu 18.04 Desktop with `apache2`, `php`, `git` and `webots` (from the snap store).

-A letsencrypt certificate was installed on enable https.
+A letsencrypt certificate was installed to enable https.
 Apache was configured with rewrite rules to:

 1. Redirect all traffic from http to the https.